Moodie at centre in revamped Springbok side for All Blacks World Cup warm-up

 World Cup-winning captain Siya Kolisi, who played the whole of the first half against Wales in his first match back following a partial tear of his anterior cruciate ligament in April, will again lead the Springboks.

-The Springboks were caught cold when they last played the All Blacks in July, with New Zealand racing into an early 17-0 lead in Auckland before winning 35-20.
+The Springboks were caught cold when they last played the All Blacks in July, with New Zealand racing into an early 17-0 lead before winning 35-20 in Auckland.

 "The All Blacks will provide a different challenge to Wales, and we believe this group of players is the right mix for this match," said Nienaber after announcing his team on Monday.